Qatar: QSE index closes lower

 PHOTO

-Shares of 22 companies advanced, while 28 companies declined, and four companies remained unchanged.
+The shares of 12 companies advanced, while those of 39 other companies declined, with the shares of two companies remaining unchanged.

 © Dar Al Sharq Press, Printing and Distribution.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).